 Dome of the Rock photographed on tour with VOICES 21C

 New Hampshire Music Festival Choral Week

-Brad Dumont is a passionate arts advocate working to create and support unique artistic projects that contribute to cultural improvement and community-based arts education.
-He believes in the power of choral singing to build empathetic communities — providing a voice for those that may otherwise not be heard.
-Brad is committed to a process-oriented approach of music-making which allows for singers to explore diverse themes of equity and justice, a process which helps singers more clearly and creatively communicate their stories.
+Brad Dumont is a passionate arts advocate working to create and support artistic projects that contribute to cultural improvement and community-based arts education.
+As a conductor, he believes in the power of choral singing to build empathetic communities — providing space for those who may otherwise not be heard.
+Brad is committed to a process-oriented approach of music-making which allows for artists to explore broad themes within the topics of equity and justice.

 Brad serves as the Director of Choral Activities at Assumption University and as the Music Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, UU.
 Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
 He is an active singer with VOICES 21C as well as with choral ensembles et al. and Analog Chorale.
 Additionally, he is the operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, vice chair of the Greater Boston Choral Consortium and a producer for The Choral Commons.